corona-warn-app/cwa-server/README.md

 ## Contributors

 The German government requested SAP SE and Deutsche Telekom AG to develop the Corona-Warn-App.
 Deutsche Telekom is providing the infrastructure technology and is to operate and run the backend for the app in a safe, scalable, and stable manner.
 SAP is responsible for app development and the exposure notification backend.
 Development teams from both SAP and Deutsche Telekom are therefore contributing to this project.
 At the same time, commitment to open source means that all interested parties are being enabled **and encouraged** to contribute and become part of this developer community.

 ## Repositories

-The following public repositories are available for the Corona-Warn-App:
+The following public repositories are currently available for the Corona-Warn-App:

 | Repository          | Description                                                           |
 | ------------------- | --------------------------------------------------------------------- |